-The Maintenance Department undertook a small reorganization in 1997 and currently exists as the Utilities Team, Right of Way Team, Capital Projects Team, and Support Services Team.
+The Public Works Department undertook a small reorganization in 1997 and currently exists as the Utilities Team, Right of Way Team, Capital Projects Team, and Support Services Team.
 The reorganization was accompanied by a review of maintenance-related work responsibilities in the form of work design programs.
 This work design and the Teams' annual work schedules provide a foundation for continued improvements.

 The Utilities Team provides quality service for the water and sanitary sewer customers on Mercer Island.
 The Team meets and strives to exceed the rules and regulations for quality in drinking water delivery and contained collection of sewage.
 The Team also assists with snow removal and storm response.